 The rest of the story comes later in this article, but we have to discuss today’s topic.

 (If you really want to know what happened after a week of joining that community: how I ended up winning a prize and losing 60 000 Naira, you can scroll down now or click on The Rest of the Story from the table of content above.)

 What Is Storytelling

-Storytelling is the art of entertaining or communicating to an audience.
+Storytelling is the art of entertaining or communicating with an audience.
 It’s an art because it involves playing with mediums (words, sounds, voice, videos) to hold people’s attention so that they want to continue listening to or reading what you’re giving them.
 The email you receive about a product can be an example of storytelling, and so are the video ads on Youtube.